chronorose/lau/README.md

-## lau
+## coal

-very simple compiler of very simple lisp-like language in early stages of development for educational purposes.
+compiler of coal language using haskell for educational purposes during very early stages of development

-ready parts:
-- [x] Lexer(done, but refactoring needed.)
-- [ ] Parser
-- [ ] Codegen
-- [ ] Optimizations